rikbrowning/rikbrowning.github.io/resume/index.md

 Resume
 ======

 I am Richard Browning, a Software Engineer from Belfast, Northern Ireland.
 I consider myself to be a very hardworking, committed individual, with many key skills that are suited to both team and solo projects.
-I work well within a team or as a leader and have never experienced any problems with meeting required deadlines for any projects.
+I work well within a team or as a leader and continually met required deadlines for any projects.
 These team situations have given me excellent communication skills that include being able to put forward my own ideas but listen to others to resolve tough situations.

 ### Education ###